 Periods.
 I’ve been having one for 31 years.
-And during those 31 years I have used thousands of tampons and had countless situations where I bled all over something that I should not have bled on.
-Be it bed sheets or bus seats chances are if you talk to anyone who is female she has at least one memorable period story that involves her having to tie a jacket/shirt/scarf/whatever around her waist whilst backing out of a room.
+During those 31 years, I have used thousands of tampons and had countless situations where I bled over something I should not have.
+Be it bed sheets or bus seats; chances are if you talk to anyone female, she has at least one memorable period story that involves her having to tie a jacket/shirt/scarf/whatever around her waist whilst backing out of a room.

-Meanwhile here we are going around like “no big deal”, complaining about our periods while still attempting to keep up our regular routines.
+Meanwhile, here we are going around like “no big deal,” complaining about our periods while attempting to keep up our regular routines.
 We’ve been told that we can (and should!) do it all during our periods.
 Sports tampons, invisible pads, period panties…It makes me wonder what we really should be doing during our periods.
-I mean it’s a pretty significant thing that’s happening, why the effort to make it seem like it’s not?
+I mean, it’s a pretty significant thing that’s happening; why the effort to make it seem like it’s not?

 The word menstruation is derived from Greek and Latin words meaning month and moon.
-Menstruation not only ties us to nature, but it gives us insight into our health and chakra systems.
-Early cultures respected and appreciated this time of the month and it’s connection to nature.
-They paid attention to the effect of the lunar and seasonal cycles on our emotions, energy levels and psychological states and learned how to create balance in all three.
-There was a focus on self care that empowered women of all ages to honor their bodies and make choices that put self first.
-It was a time of purification, rejuvenation, creativity and rest.
-In some cultures women were relieved of all duties and instead gathered together, elevating their collective energy, resting and connecting to their divine feminine energy.
+Menstruation ties us to nature and gives us insight into our health and chakra systems.
+Early cultures respected and appreciated this time of the month and its connection to nature.
+They paid attention to the effect of the lunar and seasonal cycles on our emotions, energy levels, and psychological states and learned how to create balance in all three.
+There was a focus on self-care that empowered women of all ages to honor their bodies and make choices that put themselves first.
+It was a time of purification, rejuvenation, creativity, and rest.
+In some cultures, women were relieved of all duties and gathered together, elevating their collective energy, resting, and connecting to their divine feminine energy.

 Prior to electricity, women ovulated according to their physiological and hormonal response to the amount of light in the night sky.
 Our biological blueprint is to ovulate when there is the most light in the night sky – during the full moon.
 This then leads to us bleeding with the new moon.
-We have a physiological feedback loop in our bodies that regulates our melatonin production, which influences many things including the hormones that ripen and release an egg from our ovary.
-With the introduction of electricity and the resulting light pollution, as well as the physical stresses of modern life and chemical pollutants in the environment, women now bleed and ovulate not only at different times to each other (unless they live together), but also at different times to the moon’s signals.
+Our bodies have a physiological feedback loop that regulates our melatonin production, which influences many things, including the hormones that ripen and release an egg from our ovary.
+With the introduction of electricity and the resulting light pollution, as well as the physical stresses of modern life and chemical pollutants in the environment, women now bleed and ovulate not only at different times to each other (unless they live together!) but also at different times to the moon’s signals.

-Women go through four distinct hormonal trends every month just like the moon, which also has four phases.
-Some weeks we’re more creative; others are best for planning while some call for rest and retreat.
-Although they don’t alway sync up, knowing what phase you are in can be helpful and can help you better harness your energy.
+Women go through four distinct hormonal trends every month, like the moon, which also has four phases.
+Some weeks, we’re more creative; others are best for planning, while some call for rest and retreat.
+Although they don’t always sync up, knowing what phase you are in can be helpful and can help you better harness your energy.

 The four phases are:

-If you aren’t sure how your cycle relates to the moon you can use the My Moontime app to chart it or click here to see the moon phases for each month.
-To find out more about the menstrual phases and how they affect mood you can download the MyFlo app.
+If you aren’t sure how your cycle relates to the moon, you can use the My Moontime app to chart it or click here to see the moon phases each month.
+To learn more about the menstrual phases and how they affect mood, you can download the MyFlo app.

 The two most common cycles are: